-The advantages of coloring pages:
+The benefits of coloring pages:

 2) Color recognition

-6) Building motor abilities
+6) Structure motor abilities

-7) Focus - Taking notice of a single task for a length of time is required for coloring and for all sorts of things throughout one's life.
+7) Focus - Paying attention to a single job for a length of time is essential for coloring and for all sorts of things throughout one's life.